 The Lay Employees’ Retirement Plan (LERP) is considered a multiemployer plan for financial reporting purposes.
 As such, the assets and actuarially determined liabilities for this plan are not included in the OFS financial statements.
 The Archdiocese froze this defined benefit pension plan effective June 30, 2014.

 The core operating deficit has been stabilized significantly since FY 2012’s deficit of $17.6 million.
-As noted earlier we have taken steps to improve our operating results in the near term and we expect to achieve a break-even result in our fiscal year ended June 30, 2018.
+As noted earlier, we have taken steps to improve our operating results in the near term and we expect to achieve a break-even or better core operating result in our fiscal year ended June 30, 2018.

 As noted earlier, we estimate that the value associated with properties pledged for the Deposit and Loan Program promissory note is sufficient to resolve the remaining underfunded obligation once those properties are sold.